 DOWL prepared a water system master plan that included a hydraulic model of the system as well as a geographic information system to be used for upgrades to the town of Lovell’s water and sewer systems.
 Water source, water quality, system operations, and water rates were also investigated.
-Extensive coordination with local officials and the state funding agencies took place and assistance was provided with phasing and the development of a funding plan to make these improvements possible.
-During this time period, over 25,000-feet of water transmission main, 100,000-feet of water distribution mains, and 80,000-feet of sanitary sewers were constructed.
+The project required extensive coordination with local officials as well as state regulatory and funding agencies, and the team provided assistance with phasing and the development of a funding plan to make these $31 million in improvements possible.
+During this 14-year period, more than 14,000 feet of water transmission main, 100,000-feet of water distribution mains, and 80,000-feet of sanitary sewers were constructed.
 Streets were also reconstructed following the installation of these utilities.
-The latest improvement was a $4 million project to add an elevated gravity storage tank and pump station with a supervisory control and data acquisition (SCADA) system for the upper pressure zone.
+The last improvement was a $4 million project to add an elevated gravity storage tank and pump station with a supervisory control and data acquisition (SCADA) system for the upper pressure zone.
 This project significantly improved water supply and fire protection to this pressure zone.

 DOWL prepared a water system master plan that included a hydraulic model of the system as well as a geographic information system to be used for upgrades to the town of Lovell's water and sewer systems.